Skip to Content

 Head through the gate to snorkeling paradise!

 Along this street, you will be approached constantly being offered guided turtle tours of Akumal.
 If you have not hired a guide elsewhere or not come on a guided tour, this is where you can hire a “licensed guide”.
 Assuming you hire a “guide,” they give you speech about snorkeling with the turtles, outfit you with life jackets, and lead you the beach.
 [Note: Is a guide necessary?
-The answer is complicated, but answered below.]
+The answer is complicated and answered below, but in short, a guide is not required, but it may be necessary to actually have a good experience.]

 Head through the white gate.
 You are looking for the Akumal Dive Shop.
 The road will almost immediately fork.
 To the right is the Lol-Ha restaurant.
 Follow the main road as it goes slightly to the left.
 You’ll see a car park on the left.
 The parking here is pay-by-the-hour.
 We do not recommend parking here.
 Just past the parking lot on your right side, you’ll find the Akumal Dive Shop.